aphirak/ITimer/README.md

-# ITimer (Data Collection and Analysis System fot Running)
+# ITimer (Data Collection and Analysis System for Running)

 > A graduation project [Demo](http://chutiphon-k.info:8080)